lerina/lerina.github.io/html/code/rust-wasm/index.md

 Here is the first difference.

-import declarations can only be present in modules, so our `html` must use
+We must specify that our `index.js`  is a ES6 module. import declarations can only be present in modules, so our `html` must use

 `<script type="module" src="../js/index.js"></script>`